cosmos/cosmos/VALIDATORS_FAQ.md

 Validators and delegators on the Cosmos Hub can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, as well as vote on amendments to the human-readable constitution that govern the policies of the Cosmos Hub.

 Validators play a special role in the governance system.
 Being the pillars of the system, they are required to vote on every proposal.
 It is especially important since delegators who do not vote will inherit the vote of their validators.
-If a validator does not vote on a proposal they will get a small punishment, and if they does not vote on many successive proposals, that validator will become unbonded.
+Each time a validator does not vote on a proposal, it will get slashed by a minimal amount.

 ### What does staking imply?